SDKs

 }

-The eight operations
+The eight core control-plane operations

 Every method maps to a single /v1/sdk/* route.